 ASO tool included, $49 USD per month.

 Appfollow is a comprehensive package for complete app care and includes ASO tools like rankings, keywords, etc. For ASO, it’s useful, but we don’t think it’s good as the other tools available.
-One nice feature is that if you use your login from iTunes console, you can reply directly from ZenDesk.
+One nice feature is that if you use your login from the iTunes console, you can reply directly from ZenDesk.